Jacklynn2005/Olfacment-Cross-Modal-Olfactory-Reconstruction/SETUP.md

-setup_content = """# Setup and Installation Guide: Olfacment
+# Setup and Installation Guide: Olfacment

 This guide provides the necessary steps to configure the environment, prepare the dataset, and execute the training pipeline for the cross-modal olfactory reconstruction project.